YoungHaKim7/my_rust_project/09_Statistics_benchmarking_in_Rust/README.md

 2 .
 Use the <em style="color:red">#[inline] attribute</em> to hint to the compiler that a function should be inlined.
 This can help reduce the overhead of function calls, especially for small functions that are called frequently.

-3. <em style="color:red">Avoidusing the Box type</em> unless you need to allocate dynamically sized types on the heap.
+3. <em style="color:red">Avoid using the Box type</em> unless you need to allocate dynamically sized types on the heap.
 Prefer using stack-allocated types, such as arrays or tuples, whenever possible.
 For trait object, instead of Box you can typically get away with using &dyn Trait, which also has dynamic dispatch but saves an allocation.

 4. <em style="color:red">Use Rust's const and static variables</em> to store values that do not change at runtime.
 Constants are evaluated at compile-time, while statics are stored in the binary and initialized at runtime.
 Using these variables can improve the performance of your program by allowing the compiler to optimize them more effectively.